-Structural movement
+Structur ral movement

-Repair 1
+Repair category 1

 Notes There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

-Dampness, rot and infestation
+Dampne ess, rot and infestation

-Repair catego ory 2
+Repair category 2

+Notes Sub floor ventilation is restricted and there is an underlying dampness within the property which can lead to associated timber decay.
+Some woodworm was also noted within the roof void.

-Notes There is salting and staining of timbers within the roof void and woodworm was also noted.
-Given the age and nature of the property in conjunction with findings, it would be advisable to have the property fully inspected by a reputable firm specialising in the treatment of dampness and timber defects to ascertain the full extent of repairs required and likely costs in this regard.
+Given the age and nature of the subjects, in conjunction with these findings, would be advisable to have the property fully inspected by a reputable firm specialising in the treatment of dampness and timber defects to ascertain the full extent of repairs required and likely costs in this regard.

-Chimney y stacks
+Chimne y stacks

-Repair catego bry -

-Notes Not applicable.
+Repair category 1

+Notes There is typical weathering of stonework at the chimney although previous repairs/upgrading have been carried out.
+Further cleaning/repointing are likely to form part of a normal maintenance programme.